MenciusChin/data-engineering-final-project/README.md

 2. quality_ratings (quality ratings for each hospital from the Centers for Medicare and Medicaid Services, update yearly or every half-year)
 3. facility_reports (each hospital's facility information, update weekly)

 *load_hhs.py* This file will load HHS data each week and CMS quality data as needed.
-It helps to handle conversions, cleaning, and reformatting of the data, and inserting data into one of three tables.
+It helps to handle conversions, cleaning, and reformatting of the data, then inserting and updating data into two of three tables.
 The code example for using load_hhs.py is below:

  - python load-hhs.py 2022-01-04-hhs-data.csv